Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacy growth in polycyclic monoids

-We can now give an explicit formula for the conjugacy growth series of the polycyclic monoids $\Poln$ for the conjugacies $\cfn$, $\con$ and $\cpns$.
+We now give an explicit formula for the conjugacy growth series of $\Poln$ for the conjugacies $\cfn$, $\con$ and $\cpns$.

-\begin{theorem} The $\frn$-conjugacy growth series of $\Poln$ is
+\begin{theorem} The $\cfn$-conjugacy growth series of $\Poln$ is

-\end{theorem} \begin{proof} According to Corollary~\ref{Cor:cgl_cfn_Polycyclic}, we have to count the number of words $sr^{-1}$, where $r$ and $s$ do not have a common prefix other than the empty word, plus the element $0$.
-The conjugacy class of $0$ contributes $z$.
-We can do the former by counting all words $yx^{-1}\in \Poln$, and then removing those for which $x$ and $y$ have at least one common beginning letter from $A_n$.
+\end{theorem} \begin{proof} Following Corollary~\ref{Cor:cgl_cfn_Polycyclic}, we count the number of words $sr^{-1}$, where $r$ and $s$ do not have a common prefix other than the empty word.
+We do this by counting all words $yx^{-1}\in \Poln$ and then removing those for which $x$ and $y$ have at least one common beginning letter from $A_n$.
+Finally, we count the element $0$, whose conjugacy class contributes $z$.
 This gives

 which completes the proof. \end{proof}

 \begin{theorem} The $\con$-conjugacy growth series of $\Poln$ is given by